holoviz-topics/holoSeq/HoloSeqOverview.md

 ### Potential sources of annotation for display

 HiC data in PAF format was used for the proof of concept 2D heatmaps.
+Mashmap approximate mapping PAF works well.

 Bigwig, bed and GFF are the major formats for 1D annotation tracks.